Thiebosh/M1_S2_parallele_distribue/README.md

     - sleep time does not cause unnecessary CPU load

 Keep algorithm (mainly) unchanged:
+- Only modifications :
-- Only modification : call any_removals only if "the length of the files & folders to synchronize != number of path explored"
+    - call any_removals only if "the length of the files & folders to synchronize != number of path explored"
+    - add controlled closing meccanism
 - Synchronize executions with queue jointures at critical points :
     - from folder creation to file transfer
     - from file deletion to folder deletion